JeanLuc-Oudshoorn/Travel_Optimization/README.md

 ## Overview

-This Python script implements an algorithm to find the most cost-effective travel route between several cities, given specific constraints and flight options.
-The goal is to minimize the total cost of a round-trip journey that:
+The Python script implements a memetic algorithm to find the most cost-effective travel route between several cities, given specific constraints and flight options.
+The cities for which the best route is found can be adapted.
+In the current implementation the goal is to minimize the total cost of a round-trip journey that:

 - **Starts and ends in Amsterdam (AMS)**
 - **Includes mandatory visits to Bangalore (BLR) and Phuket (HKT)**
-- **Includes one optional city: either Bangkok (BKK) or Kuala Lumpur (KL)**
+- **Includes one optional city: either Bangkok (BKK) or Kuala Lumpur (KUL)**

 The script evaluates various combinations of one-way and round-trip flights, considering their costs and constraints, to determine the itinerary with the lowest total cost.